nemtsov/express-starter/README.md

 This is a starter project for the Express and Node >= 8 featuring:

   - Docker
+  - PostgreSQL
   - `async / await` everywhere
-  - Designed for ease of unit-testing
+  - Designed for ease of testing with an emphasis on "few-millisecond-fast" end-to-end tests
   - Service-based folder structure (each folder in `/lib` is a separate service, with its own `index.js`, `datastore.js` [if necessary], and a web `resource.js`) for easier navigation
   - Configuration is done via environment variables